interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 ### 20 February
 * *2 hours* Finishing up suggestions and starting to write technologies on the design chapter.
 * *0.5 hours* Prep for meeting and creating diagram for high level application flow section of dissertation.
+* *1 hour* Reading over previous dissertations to get an idea of what to include in the design chapter.

+### 21 February
+* *1 hour* Creating high level flow diagram and starting on the low level.

+### 22 February
+* *1.5 hours* Merging last feature for A-B testing
+* *1 hour* Created low level system diagram and started writing it up in the dissertation.